oqtane/oqtane.framework/README.md

 This project is a work in progress and the schedule for implementing the items identified below is dependent upon the availability of community members who are able to assist.

 Security
-- Need ability to manage Roles and association to Users
-- Need ability to manage Permissions
-	- a permission UI component for pages/modules
-	- may also need to include Permission table schema similar to DNN
-- Need ability to manage Authorization ( will need to be custom so that permissions set by user are observed at API level )
 - Logging
-- Support for friendly Page Not Found handling

 Design
 - Need modern Admin UI theme